Senior Healthcare Assistant by The Cinnamon Care Collection

 A Top 20 Care Home Group 2023!

-Lakeview Grange is a luxurious 55 bedded residential and dementia care home based in Chichester, West Sussex opening early 2023.
+Earlsfield Court located in Bexhill-on-Sea is a luxury 72 bed care home that provides the most luxurious surroundings and the very best in care and support.

-We are looking for enthusiastic, passionate and reliable Senior Day Care Assistants to be part of the new care team looking after our residential and dementia residents.
+Due to a new floor opening we are looking for enthusiastic, passionate and reliable Senior Day Care Assistants to be part of the care team looking after our residential and dementia residents.

 Our team members must have a real passion for care and want to work as part of a close-knit team supporting each other, and wanting to promote choice, individuality and independence to our residents at all times.

+We offer a comprehensive induction, support and training and encourage career development.

+We provide variable shift patterns and pre-planned rotas.
 We offer competitive hourly pay, paid breaks, uniform and paid DBS along with additional company benefits.

-We also provide a comprehensive induction, support and training and encourage career development.

-You will need 2 years' previous experience gained from working with older people and people who experience dementia - previous experience as a Senior Care Assistant is desirable.

 Person Specification

 - Physically and medically able to carry out duties and responsibilities with or without assistive aids.
-NVQ level 3 or equivalent qualification and have a sound knowledge of care legislation including CQC Fundamental Standards.
+NVQ level 3 or equivalent qualification.

 - Supervisory experience.